SeryiBaran/snowbowles-script/README.md

 Design of this shit at development time you [can find here](./dev_design.txt).

-Please, read `compilation` in this repo as `transpilation`
+Please, read `compilation` in this repo as `transpilation`.

-## FULL NAME
+## BLAZING FAST FULL NAME

 ```
 snowbowles-script (SNOWBOWLEScript)
 ```

+If you don't write BLAZING FAST FULL NAME, i'm can FUCK YOU!

 ## FEATURES

 - Simple - two syntax constructions FOR ALL CODE!
 If you use more, compilator will FUCK YOU!
 - Fast - compiles to JavaScript!
+If you say what this is a lie, i'm can FUCK YOU!
 - You have cool name - ~~idiot~~ "BLAZINGLY FAST SnowBoller"!
 - Blazing fast strict mode by default - if you write any error, compilator will FUCK YOU!
 - Great versions plan - only 23 numbers of versions: From 2.007 to 0.9 with step 0.05.
 ALL 23 BLAZINGLY FAST VERSIONS - `2.007, 1.957, 1.907, 1.857, 1.807, 1.757, 1.707, 1.657, 1.607, 1.557, 1.507, 1.457, 1.407, 1.357, 1.307, 1.257, 1.207, 1.157, 1.107, 1.057, 1.007, 0.957, 0.907`.
 If you use anything else, compilator will FUCK YOU!
 - Super comfortable blazing fast file naming - no more thinking for a name of file for many hours!
 NOW - ONLY ONE FILE!!!! `snowbowles-script (SNOWBOWLEScript).snowbowles-script.ts`!!!!!!!!!!!!!!!!!
+If you change this, compilator can FUCK YOU!
 - Super comfortable blazing fast program naming - no more thinking for a name of program for many hours!
 NOW - ONLY THREE LETTERS!!!!
 If you use more or less, compilator will FUCK YOU!
 AAAAAAAAAAAAAA FUCK YOU!!!!!!!!!!!!!!!!!
 - At compilation, all script code contained in RAM - it's super blazing fast and comfortable for developer of this lang (me)!
 If you do something with compilator code, compilator can FUCK YOU!
 - Blazing fast code lines blazingly fastly splitted by blazing fast new lines!
 If you dont split blazing fast lines by blazing fast new lines, compilator will FUCK YOU!